tencentyun/intlcloud-documents/yehe_doc/网络与CDN/私有网络/产品简介/基本概念/地域与可用区_intl_en.md

 - The networks of different regions are fully isolated.
 Tencent Cloud services in different regions **cannot communicate via a private network by default**.
 - Tencent Cloud services across regions can communicate with each other through [public IPs](https://intl.cloud.tencent.com/document/product/213/5224) over the Internet,  while those in different VPCs can communicate with each other through [CCN](https://intl.cloud.tencent.com/document/product/1003), which is faster and more stable.
 - [Cloud Load Balancer (CLB)(https://intl.cloud.tencent.com/document/product/214) currently supports intra-region traffic forwarding by default.
-If you enable the [cross-region binding](https://intl.cloud.tencent.com/document/product/214/12014) feature, cross-region binding of CLB and CVM instances is supported.
+If you enable the [Cross-Region Binding 2.0 (New)](https://intl.cloud.tencent.com/document/product/214/38441) feature, cross-region binding of CLB and CVM instances is supported.

 ## Availability Zone